luisfnqoliveira/VM449/README.md

 	```sh
 	git clone https://github.com/shinwookim/VM449
 	```
 2. Download the '**server install image**' for Ubuntu 22.04.2 LTS (Jammy Jellyfish) at https://mirror.cs.pitt.edu/ubuntu/releases/22.04/ and store it inside the cloned repository (created in step 1). **The file name should be exactly `ubuntu-22.04.2-live-server-amd64.iso`**.
+    - If for some reason (time has no mercy :) the file name changed, you'll need to adjust all the steps below!
 3. Install QEMU by following the steps for your specific operating system.

 ### For Windows